base-org/web/apps/base-docs/docs/building-with-base/guides/using-supra-vrf.md

 # Generating random numbers contracts using Supra dVRF

-This page will guide you through the process of creating a smart contract on Base that utilizes Supra dVRF to service random numbers using an onchain randomness generation mechanism directly within your smart contracts.
+This page will guide you through the process of creating a smart contract on Base that utilizes Supra dVRF to serve random numbers using an onchain randomness generation mechanism directly within your smart contracts.

 ---